-- B. Pensions - (a) Defined contribution plans
+B. Pensions

+(a)Defined contribution plan

-For defined contribution plans, the contributions are recognized as pension expenses on an accrual basis.
+For defined contribution plan, the contributions are recognized as pension expenses on an accrual basis.
 Prepaid contributions are recognized as an asset to the extent of a cash refund or a reduction in the future payments.

-- (b) Defined benefit plans - i.
+(b)Defined benefit plan

+i.
 Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services with the Company in current period or prior periods.
 The liability recognised in the balance sheet in respect of the defined benefit pension plan is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets.
-The defined benefit net obligation is calculated annually by independent actuaries using the projected unit credit method.
-The rate used to discount is determined by using interest rates of government bonds (at the balance sheet date) of a currency and term consistent with the currency and term of the employment benefit obligations. - ii Remeasurements arising on defined benefit plan are recognised in other comprehensive income in the period in which they arise and are recorded as retained earnings - C. Employees' bonus and directors' and supervisors' remuneration
+The net defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
+The rate used to discount is determined by using interest rates of government bonds (at the balance sheet date) of a currency and term consistent with the currency and term of the employment benefit obligations.

+ii.
+Remeasurements arising on defined benefit plan are recognised in other comprehensive income in the period in which they arise and are recorded as retained earnings.

+C. Employees' compensation and directors' and supervisors' remuneration

-Employees' bonus and directors' and supervisors' remuneration are recognized as expenses and liabilities, provided that such recognition is required under legal or constructive obligation and those amounts can be reliably estimated.
+Employees' compensation and directors' and supervisors' remuneration are recognised as expenses and liabilities, provided that such recognition is required under legal or constructive obligation and those amounts can be reliably estimated.
 Any difference between the resolved amounts and the subsequently actual distributed amounts is accounted for as changes in estimates.
-If employee compensation is distributed by shares, the Group calculates the number of shares based on the closing price at the previous day of the board meeting resolution.
+If employee compensation is distributed by shares, the Company calculates the number of shares based on the closing price at the previous day of the board meeting resolution.